navidJadid/openease-setup/README.md

     2.1. **Using the install-script**

-    First, save the [install-script](https://github.com/navidJadid/openease-setup/blob/main/install.sh) somewhere on your system.
+    First, clone this repository or save the [install-script `install.sh`](https://github.com/navidJadid/openease-setup/blob/main/install.sh) together with the [configuration `config.sh`](https://github.com/navidJadid/openease-setup/blob/main/config.sh) in the same directory somewhere on your system.
+Cloning the repository has the benefit that you also save the [update-script `update.sh`](https://github.com/navidJadid/openease-setup/blob/main/update.sh) into the same directory already, meaning you can later execute it without further setup.

     By default, the script would install `openEase` into `~/Documents/openease_workspace`.
 However, if you want to change the installation location, then open the script with an editor of your choice, and edit the following path:

     ``` shell
-    OPENEASE_ROOT_PATH=<path to the parent directory of the repositories>
+    OPENEASE_ROOT_DIR=<path to the parent directory of the repositories>
     ```

-    Normally, the script would clone the `knowrob` and `dockerbridge` repositories into the same parent directory, but if you want them to end up somewhere else, then change the following paths as well:
+    Normally, the script would clone the `openease`, `knowrob` and `dockerbridge` repositories into the same parent directory, but if you instead want them to end upin different locations, then change the following paths:

     ``` shell
+    OPENEASE_PARENT_DIR=<path to the openease repository>
+    [...]
-    KNOWROB_PATH=<path to the knowrob repository>
+    KNOWROB_PARENT_DIR=<path to the knowrob repository>
+    [...]
-    DOCKERBRIDGE_PATH=<path to the openease-dockerbridge repository>
+    DOCKERBRIDGE_PARENT_DIR=<path to the openease-dockerbridge repository>
+    ```

+    If you want to change the folder names the modules will be installed into, you can adjust the following variables:

+    ``` shell
+    # folder names for the modules
+    [...]
+    OPENEASE="openease"             # openease webapp-container
+    [...]
+    KNOWROB="knowrob"               # knowrob-container
+    DOCKERBRIDGE="dockerbridge"     # dockerbridge-container
     ```

     It is also possible to change the target repositories, if, for example, you want to clone a fork, instead of the original repository.
 For that you can replace any of the following with the HTTPS to your git-fork: